Austin Hedges Player Props: Pirates vs. Diamondbacks

 Austin Hedges At The Plate

-- Hedges is batting .181 with five doubles, a home run and 10 walks.
+- Hedges has five doubles, a home run and 10 walks while batting .181.

-- In 44.4% of his 54 games this season, Hedges has picked up at least one hit.
-He's also had three multi-hit games.
+- Hedges has reached base via a hit in 24 games this season (of 54 played), and had multiple hits in three of those games.

+- He has hit a home run in one of 54 games, and in 0.6% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.